opentensor/developer-docs/docs/subnets/commit-reveal.md

 For subnets that are very stable and have durable subnet miners who change ranks rarely, a longer delay interval would likely be more effective.
 For subnets with more frequent subnet miner registrations and deregistrations, a shorter interval could be effective as copiers will not be able to independently score new miners.

 By giving weight copiers access only to old weights, the goal is to reduce the advantage gained by copying the current consensus.
 With commit-reveal we aim to make weight copying less attractive by decreasing the reward.

-## How to test the commit reveal feature

-The commit reveal feature is available only at the below testchain URL and the specified branches:

-- **Testchain URL**: `wss://test.finney.opentensor.ai:443/`.
-- **Subtensor repo**: Make sure to checkout the tag `1.1.1-pre-release` on the Subtensor repo `https://github.com/opentensor/subtensor`.
-- **Bittensor repo and branch**:
-    1. Make sure you switch to `release/7.0.1` branch on the Bittensor repo `https://github.com/opentensor/bittensor`
-    2. Install by running the below command:
-    ```bash
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/opentensor/bittensor/release/7.0.1/scripts/install.sh)"
-    ```

 ### New subnet hyperparameters